-All projects within the Draft Plan area, to which the Proposed Material Alterations relate, and the receiving environment will be considered in combination with any and all lower tier projects that may arise due to the implementation of the Plan.
-Given the uncertainties that exist with regard to the scale and location of developments facilitated by the Plan, it is recognised that the identification of in-combination effects is limited and that the assessment of in-combination effects will need to be undertaken in a more comprehensive manner at the project-level.
+All projects within the Draft Plan area and receiving environment will be considered in combination with any and all lower tier projects that may arise due to the implementation of the Draft Plan.
+Given the uncertainties that exist with regard to the scale and location of developments facilitated by the Draft Plan, it is recognised that the identification of in-combination effects is limited and that the assessment of in-combination effects will need to be undertaken in a more comprehensive manner at the project-level.
 Additional information on the relationship with other plans and programmes is provided at Appendix II.